top of page

 Addiction vs Her

-"I am afraid… I have overdosed thrice.
+"I am afraid… I have overdosed three times.
 My friends found me blue in the shower and that's how they saved me.
 I know I want to live.
 Palpitation’s, restlessness…. depression makes me go back to it.
 I feel calm and at peace when I do it.
 Though it doesn’t last long, and you would want to do it again.
 It’s like a continues cycle to survive and not give up life.
 The irony is you give up your life either doing drugs….by overdosing or not doing it…that’s when your mental health doesn’t let you live.
-You die one way or the other" - Cierra Reasoner
+You die one way or the other," she said.

 Cierra uses a syringe while attempting to inject herself with methamphetamine inside of her mother's apartment in Athens, Ohio.
 “With years the veins become hard, the process of injecting gets harder.
 Sometimes I see blood all over the couch.
 I try hiding it from my kids and mom.
 Mom figures it out sometimes," said Cierra.